jthoward64/DebateApp/readme.md

 * Flow editors for every speech
 * Rich text editing
 * Customizable timers for every speech and for prep (Defaults to NSDA standards)
-* Quick swapping with a keybind between "pages"
+* Quick swapping via keybind between "pages"
 * Multiple layouts for your flows
 * Save your flow as a custom .db8 file so you can come back to it later
-* Export your flow to one large PNG, a PNG for every speech, or a multi-page TIFF
+* Export your flow to a word document, one large PNG, a PNG for every speech, or a multi-page TIFF
 * Set as always on top if you have multiple windows open
 * Links to a number of helpful debate-related sites (including r/Debate)
+* Automatic update checker
 * Easy installer for Windows, macOS, and now for Linux

 ## Using the app